History of Canada (1763–1867)

 Starting with the 1763 Treaty of Paris, New France, of which the colony of Canada was a part, formally became a part of the British Empire.
 The Royal Proclamation of 1763 enlarged the colony of Canada under the name of the Province of Quebec, which with the Constitutional Act 1791 became known as the Canadas.
-With the Act of Union 1840, Upper and Lower Canada were joined to become the United Province of Canada.
+With the Act of Union 1840, Upper and Lower Canada were joined to become the Province of Canada.

 By the 1860s, interest developed in forming a new federation between the Canadas and the other British colonies of British North America, that led to Confederation in 1867.
 A number of other British colonies that are today part of Canada, such as Newfoundland and British Columbia, and large territories such as Rupert's Land, initially remained outside the newly formed federation.

 New France under British rule

-In North America, the Seven Years' War had seen Great Britain conquer all of the French colony of Canada.
+In North America, the Seven Years' War had seen Great Britain conquer the entirety of the French colony of Canada.
 The war officially ended with the signing of the Treaty of Paris on February 10, 1763.
 As part of the treaty, France formally renounced its claims to all its North American lands to Britain (of which the French colony of Canada was a part), except Louisiana (which had been instead ceded to Spain), and two islands off the shores of Newfoundland (Saint-Pierre and Miquelon).

 St. Lawrence valley

-With the addition of Canada to the British Empire, Britain gained control of a strip of territory along the St. Lawrence River with a population of at least 70,000 francophone Roman Catholics, which was expanded and renamed as the Province of Quebec under the Quebec Act.
+With the addition of Canada to the British Empire, Britain gained control of a strip of territory along the St. Lawrence River with a population of at least 70,000 francophone Roman Catholics, which was expanded and renamed as the Province of Quebec under the Quebec Act of 1774.
 Although many British people (including the American colonies to the south) hoped the French Canadians would be assimilated this was not the case as distinct rules of governance for Quebec were set out in the Quebec Act such as allowing the French Canadians to retain their Catholic religion and their French system of civil law.
 The Quebec Act became one of the Intolerable Acts that infuriated the thirteen British colonies in what would become the United States of America.